Olive Bieringa (Program & Educational Director)

 Otto Ramstad is a dance and video artist and Certified Practitioner & Teacher of Body-Mind Centering®.
 He began Studying BMCsm in 1981 at six years old with his first dance teacher Suzanne River, Body-Mind Centering® Practitioner.
 He has a BA in Dance, Improvisation, and the Moving Image from Goddard College and an MA in Choreography from Oslo National Academy of the Arts in 2019.
 For twenty years he has been collaborating with Olive Bieringa as the BodyCartography Project creating performances, films, installations, and festivals.

 He has taught in Body-Mind Centering for Moveus/Germany, Leben nuova/Italy, Kinesthetic Learning Center/USA, and been an assistant teacher in Soma/France, and The School for Body-Mind Centering® in Chiemsee/Germany and Amherst, USA.
-He also teaches in dance contexts for dance institutions and festivals such as Tanzfabrik/Berlin, Tanzquartier/Vienna, Contredanse/Brussel, Culturgest Gallery/Lisbon, Studio 303/Montreal, Praxis Festival/Oslo, Impulstanz Festival/Vienna, Movement Research/NYC, amonst may others and for dance companies Culberg Ballet/Stockholm, Lyon Opera Ballet, Footnote Dance, Touch Compass/New Zealand.
+He also teaches for dance institutions and festivals such as Tanzfabrik/Berlin, Tanzquartier/Vienna, Contredanse/Brussel, Culturgest Gallery/Lisbon, Studio 303/Montreal, Praxis Festival/Oslo, Impulstanz Festival/Vienna, Movement Research/NYC, and for dance companies Culberg Ballet/Stockholm, Lyon Opera Ballet, Footnote Dance, Touch Compass/New Zealand.

 Kim Sargent-Wishart (Administrative Director)

 Kim Sargent-Wishart is an educator, researcher & artist specializing in somatic movement methodologies across a range of applications, including continuing education, creative development and leadership.
 Research & practice interests include embryology as a model for embodiment and creative practice, somatic writing, contemplative photography & perceptual process.
-She is a Certified Practitioner (1999) and Teacher (2019) of Body-Mind Centering® and a Registered Somatic Movement Educator & Therapist (ISMETA).
+She is a Certified Practitioner (1999) and Teacher (2019) of Body-Mind Centering®, a Certified Teacher of BodyMind Dancing, and a Registered Somatic Movement Educator & Therapist (ISMETA).

-Kim has studied and taught various forms of movement and bodywork for several decades, including receiving a BA with Honors in Dance (Wesleyan University, 1987), Massage Therapist qualification (Connecticut Center for Massage Therapy, 1990), and an apprentice-based Pilates instructor training (San Francisco, 1993).
-She completed a PhD in Performance Studies from Victoria University (Melbourne, Australia, 2016) with a focus on somatics, experiential embryology and Tibetan Buddhist philosophies in creative practice.
-Her arts practice is influenced by Miksang photography, screendance, somatic writing and dance/movement improvisation, and her writings have been published in several journals and anthologies.
+Kim holds a BA with Honors in Dance (Wesleyan University, 1987), Massage Therapist certification (Connecticut Center for Massage Therapy, 1990), and an apprentice-based Pilates instructor training (San Francisco, 1993).
+She completed a PhD in Performance Studies at Victoria University (Melbourne, Australia, 2016) with a focus on somatics, experiential embryology and Tibetan Buddhist philosophies in creative practice.
+She works across contemplative photography, screendance, somatic writing and dance/movement improvisation, and her writings have been published in several journals and anthologies.
 She is the co-founder of ASTER Association and co-editor of The Art of Embodiment.
-Kim teaches extensively online and is currently a visiting tutor at the Victorian College of the Arts, Melbourne.
 She lives on Wadawurrung country, Bellarine Peninsula, Victoria.
 Visit kimsargentwishart.com for more.

 Jens Johannsen (Program Supervisor) is a dancer, movement-teacher and -therapist from Germany.
 Since 1978 he has been exploring the relations of body and mind on personal, social and global levels.
-For many years he studied with teachers in the fields of theatre, dance, voice, ritual, humanistic and Buddhist psychology, yoga, meditation, body-therapy and others.
-Among his teachers are Lama Chime Rinpoche, Bonnie Bainbridge-Cohen, Matt Mitler, Grotowsy-Laboratorium, Carl Rogers, Ron Kurtz, Bob Rease, Tim Buckley, Martha Moore, Aja Addy, Upledger Institute, Suprapto Suryodharmo, Amos Hetz.
-Jens has Performance-experience since 1980 and has been teaching internationally since 1982.
+For many years he has studied with teachers in the fields of theatre, dance, voice, ritual, humanistic and Buddhist psychology, yoga, meditation, body-therapy and others.

 Additional Faculty: